Sickle cell disease: Hematopoietic stem cell transplantation

 Hematopoietic stem cell transplantation (HSCT) involves replacing the dysfunctional stem cells from a person with sickle cell disease with healthy cells from a well-matched donor.
 Finding a well matched donor is essential to the process' success.
-Different types of donors may be suitable and include umbilical cord blood, human leukocyte antigen (HLA) matched relatives, or HLA matched donors that are not related to the person being treated.
+Different types of donors may be suitable, including umbilical cord blood, human leukocyte antigen (HLA) matched relatives, or HLA-matched donors who are not related to the person being treated.
 Risks associated with HSCT can include graft-versus-host disease, failure of the graft, and other toxicity related to the transplant.

 Prognosis

 Sickle cell disease is most prevalent in sub-saharan Africa.
 In areas without healthcare infrastructure, it is estimated that between 50% and 90% of children born with the disease die before the age of 5 years.

 In contrast, life expectancy in the United States in 2010–2020 was 43 years and in the UK 67 years.

 Epidemiology

 The HbS gene can be found in every ethnic group.
 The highest frequency of sickle cell disease is found in tropical regions, particularly sub-Saharan Africa, tribal regions of India, and the Middle East.
 About 80% of sickle cell disease cases are believed to occur in Sub-Saharan Africa.
 Migration of substantial populations from these high-prevalence areas to low-prevalence countries in Europe has dramatically increased in recent decades and in some European countries, sickle cell disease has now overtaken more familiar genetic conditions such as haemophilia and cystic fibrosis.
 In 2015, it resulted in about 114,800 deaths.

 Sickle cell disease occurs more commonly among people whose ancestors lived in tropical and subtropical sub-Saharan regions where malaria is or was common.
 Where malaria is common, carrying a single sickle cell allele (trait) confers a heterozygote advantage; humans with one of the two alleles of sickle cell disease show less severe symptoms when infected with malaria.

-This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
+This condition is inherited in an autosomal recessive pattern, meaning both copies of the gene in each cell have mutations.
 The parents each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.